EyeNote® App Overview

 Using the EyeNote® App

 To complete a successful scan, the note should be positioned 6 to 8 inches away from the camera.
 The app must scan more than half of the note to recognize it.
-Adequate natural or artificial lighting is required for proper scanning, but the camera flash is not required.
-In fact, the camera flash is disabled because the close proximity of the note to the flash causes the note to be too bright and be unrecognizable.
-For ideal scanning conditions limit hand movement to reduce image blur.
+Adequate natural or artificial lighting is required for proper scanning, for ideal scanning conditions limit hand movement to reduce image blur.
 For best results, place the note on a flat surface.
-When the app does not recognize a note, the user will hear, "Error, Reposition" (in Privacy mode the user will get 8 rapid pulses), indicating that a new scan is required and the note must be repositioned in front of the camera.

 EyeNote® Features and Optional Settings